KazeJiyu/game-of-life/README.md

         new Evolution().size(WIDTH, HEIGHT)
                 // There are several variants of Conway's game of life.
-                // this method makes able to select the one to use .followRule(Rule.GAME_OF_LIFE)
+                // followRule allows to select the one to use (custom ones can be defined too) .followRule(Rule.GAME_OF_LIFE)
-                // Populate the world with a pattern located at its center .populateWith(Pattern.GLIDER.transformToCenter(WIDTH, HEIGHT))
+                // Populate the world with a glider located at its center .populateWith(Pattern.GLIDER.transformToCenter(WIDTH, HEIGHT))
-                // Print each generation in the console .forEach(new PrintToStream())
+                // Print each generation to the console .forEach(new PrintToStream())
                 // Write each generation in an XML file .forEach(new WrittenOnCompleted("test.xml", new XMLRepresentation()))